skaldlabs/skald/README.md

 With Skald you don't need to implement RAG ever again.
 Push context to our API, and get chat, search, and more out of the box.

+Get up-and-running in minutes, then configure everything just how you want it and evaluate performance with our built-in evaluation tools.

 <a href="https://join.slack.com/t/skaldcommunity/shared_invite/zt-3he986lub-UWKTZneOAUeTFa4LDXpFEg">
     <img height='40' src="/readme-assets/join-slack.svg" alt="skald-cli">
 </a>